fuzzyticks/cronwrap/README.md

 Scope -:

-- Simple web interface to Add / Remove / Search and Analyse crons scheduled on multiple hosts, using an existing saltstack infrastructure.
+- Simple web interface to Add / Remove / Search and Analyse / Alert (Stuck jobs) cronjobs, which are scheduled on multiple hosts, using an existing saltstack infrastructure.
 - To capture all performance metrics for any cronjob on all hosts.
 Metrics like start time, end time, cpu usage, mem usage, page faults, exit status by crons.
 - Data analysis based on user, time taken, start/end time, hosts, exit status, cpu usage, memory usage, page faults and hostname.